This article is more than 1 year old.

 Visit this picturesque gem on the banks of the River Tamar.
 Arrive by train across the impressive viaduct and explore the village.
 Enjoy some top pub food at the Tamar Inn and take a refreshing riverside walk.

-The National Trust property Cotehele is a pleasant mile and a bit walk from Calstock (download directions).
-The walk includes the above fantastic view back across to the viaduct.
+The National Trust property Cotehele is a pleasant mile and a bit walk from Calstock (see directions and map).
+The walk includes fantastic view back across to the viaduct.
 Booking is advised for visits to Cotehele, including for National Trust members.
 Not all areas are open.

 30min from Plymouth (or board at Devonport, Dockyard, Keyham or St Budeaux Victoria Road)